 The south coast of Lebanon is beautiful with two great coastal cities.
 Saida has one of the best traditional souks in Lebanon, directly across from the Saida Sea Castle.
-At the entrance of the souk is one of the best falafel sandwiches we had at Falafel Abou Rami.
+Near the souk is one of the best falafel sandwiches in the world at Falafel Abou Rami.
 Don’t miss a stop at Khan al-Franj before heading down the coast to Tyre (Sour).
-If weather is good, head to the beach, one of Lebanon’s best.
+If the weather is good, head to the beach, one of Lebanon’s best.
 There are several ruins in Tyre for history buffs.
 Our favorite was walking through the old town, starting from the lighthouse.
 We walked through the small streets and alleyways in the Christian neighborhood back to the souk and port of Tyre.

-The north coast has some of the best sights in Lebanon, starting with Byblos.
+The north coast has some of the best sites in Lebanon.
+Not far from Beirut and just off the coast heading into the countryside is the Jeita Grotto.
+This stunning grotto tour comes with a unique boat ride taking you through the caves.
+The next stop heading north is Byblos.
 Also known as Jbeil, Byblos is one of the oldest known cities in the world.
-It’s nice to visit the ruins and walk around the quaint old town down to the old port.
+It’s nice to visit the ruins and walk around the quaint old town to the old port.
 Continuing up to Tripoli, there are some good stops at the Great Phoenician Trench at Anfah, the Msaylha Castle, the Chekka cliffs and the Phoenician Wall at Batroun.
 Tripoli is Lebanon’s second largest city.
 There is a great historical area in Old Mina which can be combined with a walk to the corniche.
 The Citadel in Tripoli has lots of history, with traditional souks nearby.
-Not far from Beirut and just off the coast heading into the countryside is the Jeita Grotto.
-This stunning grotto tour comes with a unique boat ride taking you through the caves.
-On the way back to Beirut, catch sunset from the top of Our Lady of Lebanon in Harissa.
+On the way back to Beirut, catch the sunset from the top of Our Lady of Lebanon in Harissa.

-Cost: Entry to the Byblos ruins are 8K per person.
+Cost: Entry to the Byblos ruins is 8K per person.
 Entry to the Jeita Grotto is 18K per person.

-Central Lebanon is the least explored by tourists, but one of our personal favorites.
-There are beautiful mountains and stunning monasteries throughout the central region that look like the have been plucked from Switzerland or Austria.
+Central Lebanon is not as explored by tourists, but one of our personal favorite areas.
+There are beautiful mountains and stunning monasteries throughout the central region that look like they have been plucked from Switzerland or Austria.
 Kadisha Valley was our favorite part of the countryside.
-This is also where The Cedars is located, one of the few remaining cedar groves in Lebanon.
-The Baatara Falls in Tannourine are incredible and unlike an waterfall we have ever seen!
+This is also where The Cedars are located, one of the few remaining cedar groves in Lebanon.
+The Baatara Falls in Tannourine is incredible and unlike any waterfall we have ever seen!
 The drive to Monastere de Mar Lichaa, a tiny mountainside monastery, is definitely worth a trip.

-Some of the best day trips can be to East Lebanon with stops in the Bekaa Valley and Baalbek.
-Baalbek is home to some of the best roman ruins anywhere in the world.
+Some of the best day trips are to East Lebanon with stops in the Bekaa Valley and Baalbek.
+Baalbek is home to some of the best Roman ruins anywhere in the world.
 It also is one of the largest temple complexes in the world.
-These ruins are gorgeous and very well preserved.
+These ruins are gorgeous and very well-preserved.
 The Bekaa Valley is home to the Lebanese wine industry.
 Stop by our favorites, Chateau Ksara (open from 9 – 5 daily) and Chateau Khoury (open 11-7 Tues-Sat, call for apt with the winemaker himself).
 Obviously, don’t head too far east (Syrian border) and make sure to check the status of the Baalbek area.
 There has been a spillover of terrorism in the past.